Numerical Quality Control for DFT-based Materials Databases

 In this work, we describe a first step for overcoming this unsatisfactory situation and show how errors for data stemming from DFT computations can be estimated.
 We emphasize that we do not investigate errors that originate from the use of approximate {\it physical} equations,~e.g.,~the use of a particular xc-functional.
-We rather focus on {\it numerical} aspects,~i.e.,~on errors arising from the fact that the same equation is solved in different approaches by employing different numerical approximations and techniques.
-To this end, we systematically investigate the numerical errors that arise in total energies and energy differences when three different methodologies are applied, using representative DFT codes as examples.
+We rather focus on {\it numerical} aspects,~i.e.,~on errors arising from the fact that the same equation is solved in different approaches by employing different numerical approximations and techniques.\footnote{Different treatments of exchange and correlation can, however, require different numerical settings for convergence, as discussed in Sec.~\ref{Outlook}.} To this end, we systematically investigate the numerical errors that arise in total energies and energy differences when three different methodologies are applied, using representative DFT codes as examples.
 These are the \textit{linearized augmented plane-waves plus local orbitals} ansatz, as implemented in the all-electron, full-potential code \exciting\cite{Gulans2014exciting}, the \textit{linear combination of numeric atom-centered orbitals~(NAOs)} method as implemented in the all-electron, full-potential code \FHIaims\cite{Blum09,Havu:2009ug}, as well as the \textit{projector-augmented wave~(PAW)} formalism\cite{blochl_1994} implemented in the package \GPAW.\cite{gpaw2005,gpaw2010} All electrons are accounted for on the same footing in the self-consistency cycle in the first two methods.
 Conversely, core states are frozen in the PAW approach and valence states are mapped onto smooth pseudo-valence states using a linear transformation involving atom-centered partial wave expansions.\cite{blochl_1994} These pseudo-states are smooth and represented in a plane-wave expansion.\footnote{ Throughout this work, we use the PAW potentials recommended by the \GPAW\ developers.} In the following, we evaluate and analyze the numerical errors arising in these different formalisms at various levels of precision and then suggest how to estimate the errors associated with the basis-set incompleteness and, consequently, get access to the complete-basis-set limit for total energies and energy differences.